SHENSHENZYC/hand-gesture-translator/README.md

 python livecam_test.py --method cnn
 ```

+2. There are two optional arguments that can be specified when running the script:
+   - `--webcam_index`: The index of the webcam to use on your local machine.
+Defaults to 0.
+   - `--topk`: The number of predictions to display on the screen.
+Defaults to 3.

-2. The script will start capturing live video from your webcam and display the predictions for your hand gestures on the screen.
+3. The script will start capturing live video from your webcam and display the predictions for your hand gestures on the screen.

 ## Dataset and Privacy